 Few pieces of technology electrified tech lovers and the general public.
-Drones are one of those animated technologies that have accelerated in the past few decades and will continue to affect every business possible as technology advances in the future.
+The unmanned aerial vehicle, famously called as drones are one of those animated technologies that have accelerated in the past few decades and will continue to affect every business possible as technology advances in the future.

-A drone or a UAV (unmanned aerial vehicle) typically refers to a pilotless aircraft that operates through a combination of technologies, including artificial intelligence, object avoidance and other sensors such as
+An unmanned aerial vehicle typically refers to a pilotless aircraft that operates through a combination of technologies, including artificial intelligence, object avoidance and other sensors such as

 LIDAR, a remote sensing technology that uses rapid laser pulses to map out the surface of the earth.

 Businesses across industries realized that drones have multiple commercial applications some of which go beyond basic surveillance and photography which are already being used to transform daily work in every industry vertical.

 Insurance companies are also using drones to inspect damaged assets, farmers are sending them to monitor crops and collect soil data.
 Even more dramatic changes could be in store as innovators explore new ways and use cases.

 Do you think you know drones?
 Think again

 Future of unmanned aerial vehicle

 1: Projected market hike

 FAA predicted that seven million drones or unmanned aerial vehicle will be seen adorning the sky and commercial drone sales alone will reach 2.7 million by 2020.
 As the technology is proving to be reliable, there will be a growing demand for job-specific drone platforms.